kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

 ### Build Image

-Writing the Dockerfile for building release is fairly straightforward and it is also available in Phoenix ["Deploying with Releases"][2] documentation.
+Writing the rest of the Dockerfile for building release is fairly straightforward when referring to the Phoenix ["Deploying with Releases"][2] documentation.

 ```docker
 FROM ubuntu-elixir as build